Keith Ellison: Results and creation of deputy chair position

-By February 2017, Perez was perceived as the front-runner, according to The New York Times.
+By February 2017, Perez was perceived as the front-runner according to The New York Times.
 A member of The Young Turks spotted Ellison and Perez dining together a week before the election was held.
-Upon being elected chair, Perez quickly motioned for Ellison to be elected "deputy chair", saying, "it is a motion that I have discussed with a good friend, and his name is Keith Ellison".
+Upon being elected chair, Perez quickly motioned for Ellison to be elected "deputy chair", saying, "it is a motion that I have discussed with a good friend, and his name is Keith Ellison."
 The two newly elected chairs worked together when Perez was labor secretary, and he has regarded Ellison as one of his "best allies".
 The position of "deputy chair" does not exist in the DNC's bylaws.
-On November 8, 2018, Ellison resigned as Deputy Chair to focus on his upcoming tenure as Attorney General of Minnesota.
+On November 8, 2018, Ellison resigned as deputy chair to focus on his upcoming tenure as Attorney General of Minnesota.

 Minnesota Attorney General

 Election

 On June 5, 2018, Ellison announced that he would not seek reelection to a seventh term in Congress in 2018, but would instead run for Minnesota Attorney General.
 On August 14, Ellison won the Democratic primary with 49.8% of the vote, a little more than 30% over his nearest rival.
-In the general election Ellison faced Republican Doug Wardlow; Grassroots-Legalize Cannabis Party candidate Noah Johnson endorsed Ellison, but remained on the general election ballot.
+In the general election Ellison faced Republican Doug Wardlow; Grassroots–Legalize Cannabis Party candidate Noah Johnson endorsed Ellison, but remained on the general election ballot.
 On November 6, 2018, Ellison won the election for Attorney General by more than 100,000 votes.
-This made him the first Muslim person to win election to a statewide office in the United States, and the first African American elected to statewide office in Minnesota.
+This made him the first African American elected to statewide office in Minnesota, as well as the first Muslim elected to a statewide office in the United States.

 Allegations of domestic abuse

 During the campaign, misconduct allegations surfaced that influenced the election.
-Politico wrote that Ellison's election would depend on "what voters make of the misconduct allegations he's facing."
-It was alleged that in 2006 Ellison "pushed, shoved and verbally abused" former girlfriend Amy Alexander.
-Ellison denied the accusation and alleged that Alexander had harassed him and threatened to "destroy" him.
+Politico wrote that Ellison's election would depend on "what voters make of the misconduct allegations he's facing".
+In 2006, environmental activist Amy Alexander alleged she had been in a romantic relationship with Ellison while he was married and said he had pushed, shoved, and verbally abused her.
+Ellison denied the accusation and denied they had a romantic relationship.
+He alleged that Alexander had harassed him and threatened to "destroy" him.
 A judge granted Ellison's request for a restraining order against Alexander and refused a similar request by Alexander against Ellison.

 In August 2018, Ellison's ex-girlfriend Karen Monahan and her son accused him of attempting to drag her off a bed while shouting obscenities.
 He denied her allegations and said in an interview he did not know how to react because he did not wish to demonize her.
 A Minnesota Democratic–Farmer–Labor Party investigation conducted by attorney Susan Ellingstad concluded that Monahan's accusation was unsubstantiated, as she rejected requests to provide the video she said proved her allegations.
 The report states that Monahan would not allow Ellingstad to view the footage privately.

-Unsealed divorce records from Hennepin County Family Court revealed that Ellison had claimed that Kim Ellison had physically abused him.
+Unsealed Hennepin County Family Court divorce records revealed that Ellison had claimed that Kim Ellison had physically abused him.